foxthefox/ioBroker.ecoflow-mqtt/README.md

 [Stream Inverter](./doc/devices/stream_inverter.md)

-The 800W version is also implemented and only difference ist the 800W maximum power. supply priority
+The 800W version is also implemented and only difference is the 800W maximum power. supply priority
 -> 0/false = prioritized grid supply;
 -> 1/true = prioritized battery supply (charging)